UC Cooperative Extension

-The focus of the Livestock and Natural Resource program is to conduct applied research and outreach to promote working landscapes that conserve biological diversity, protect water quality and sustain livestock production.
+The focus of the Livestock and Natural Resource programs are to conduct applied research and outreach to promote working landscapes that conserve biological diversity, protect water quality and sustain livestock production.
 Please check our social media for current information.

 Cattle Management Strategies To Minimize Foothill Abortion